jemstep/analytics/README.md

 An example project that builds analytics with Kafka messages
 ###### 1. Druid(Steps to be done using Console 1)
 Currently Druid has poor support of Docker images with the latest version.
 I have build tar from the Druid source code.
-Modified few settings to make it easy to run Druid on the local RAM and few change in runtime configs.
+Modified few settings to make it easier to run Druid on the local RAM and few change in runtime configs.

 Download from: https://drive.google.com/open?id=1nvkvs5l6ernV6MLcTSSGHJnDN3fIv7ZX
 1. Unzip apache-druid